davidoesch/geoservice_harvester_poc/README.md

 ## Aim of this repository

 The aim of this repository is to provide a POC to open OGC Compliant geodata services  provided by the Swiss Confederation, Cantons Municipalities, the Principality of Liechtenstein and third parties.
 Inspired by the pre-POC [wmsChecker](https://github.com/davidoesch/wmschecker) and driven by the [ 4th Geounconference Workshop: Sujet / Thema 16 –– Service-Verzeichnis](https://github.com/GeoUnconference/discussions/discussions/38).
+Fpr key findings, dive into the [ blog post](https://www.linkedin.com/pulse/geoharvesting-unexploiting-seo-treasures-geoservices-david-oesch/).
 Updates of services are infrequent.

 If you have any questions, please don't hestitate to contact us: <br>
 - https://twitter.com/davidoesch (follow us, we send you a private Direct Message, thanks!) <br>